tteeoo/static-website/src/blogunreleased-global.md

 So what's next?
 How will—or should—the most important way people are organized (their nation) evolve?
 The answer is global; the change from a community, to an empire, to a state, to a united, world government is a natural progression.
 As technology progresses, new types of government become possible.
-The current way most countries work would not be possible without modern, instant communication—
-Rome could not exist before bronze, Britain not before boats.
+The current way most countries work would not be possible without modern, instant communication—Rome could not exist before bronze, Britain not before boats.
 The potential for a global government may not yet exist, but eventually it will, society permitting.

 ### Why unify